FrostMiser/Frostica-Adventure-Bot/README.md

 * Temperatures, time of day, seasons
 * Set a maximum inventory size and add ways to upgrade the size (bags, increase base size).
 * Quests
+* Spell Difficulty.
+Different spells are more or less difficult to cast.
 * Spells
    - convert: Convert magic ore to mana.
    - teleport: Teleport up to 10 tiles away.